strapi/documentation/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 To set custom conditions:

 1. Click on the **Settings** button of the permission already granted for the role.
-2. In the *Define conditions* window that opens, each available permission can be customised with a specific condition.
+2. In the *Define conditions* window, each available permission can be customised with a specific condition.
 Click on the drop-down list related to the permission you want to customise.
 3. Define de custom condition for the chosen permission.
 You can either:
    - Tick the Default option for the 2 possible additional conditions to be applied.
    - Click on the arrown icon to see the 2 possible additional conditions and tick only the chosen one.